It may not come as much of a surprise, but recovery runs are really important.

 So it actually makes sense when you hear that most runners—especially distance runners—just skip it entirely.

-However, recovery runs are really important.
+However, a recovery run is really important.

 Like really important.